Becky Hammon: United States

 Hammon was named to the team representing the United States at the 1998 William Jones Cup competition in Taipei, Taiwan.
 The U.S. team, coached by Nell Fortner, won all five games, earning the gold medal for the competition.
 Hammon scored 18 points over the five games.

 Russia

 In 2008, after learning that she would not be invited to try out for the U.S. national team, Hammon announced she would try to claim a roster slot on the Russian national team in the 2008 Olympics in Beijing.
-Hammon became a Russian citizen in 2008.
+Hammon became a Russian citizen in 2008, a decision that was controversial at the time among American basketball commentators.
 The coach of Russia's team, Igor Grudin, was also the sports director of the CSKA team that Hammon played for in Moscow during the WNBA off-season.
 Hammon also signed a three-year extension with CSKA Moscow at around the same time she was named as a prospect for the national team.